lackim/appium/README.md

 - Launch Appium server with relaxed security
 - Configure everything for testing

-### 2. Use Appium Inspector
+### 2. Appium Inspector Configuration

-Once the environment is running, you can use Appium Inspector with the configuration shown in the terminal:
+Once the environment is running, use Appium Inspector with:
 - Remote Host: `localhost`
 - Remote Port: `4723`
 - Remote Path: `/`